ralfw/NMCForecasting/doc/analysis.md

 5. Calculate the distribution from the histogram
 6. Loop up the forecast in the distribution, e.g. as an event's probability or its percentile

+### Insight
+> The most likely outcome is not very likely!

+Rolling a sum of 7 with the next two roles is the most likely outcome - but its probability still is just 0,172 according to the simulation, which is not very high.

+Betting on a single outcome thus is begging for disappointment.